All Episodes

 Look, I've opened up my programs.

-You know, I'm I'm totally in.
+You know, I'm totally in.

-They can come on these airwaves, we can talk it out, maybe we can even partner together and do something good.
+Maybe we can even partner together and do something good.

 Don, how are you?

-Oh, very well, Sean.
+Very well, Sean.

-And uh I gotta tell you that I think the president should issue a directive to the Department of Defense, and he should do it in coordination with the Secretary of Defense and the chairman of the Joint Chiefs of Staff and say, from this point, no more American taxpayers' money, no more Department of Defense funds are gonna be used to support any s uh ceremony at any NFL event because it's a waste of taxpayers' money to have them on the one hand use our troops essentially as props in their kind of Hollywood shows at halftime or
+And I got to tell you that I think the president should issue a directive to the Department of Defense, and he should do it in coordination with the Secretary of Defense and the Chairman of the Joint Chiefs of Staff, and say, from this point, no more American taxpayers' money, no more Department of Defense funds are going to be used to support any ceremony at any NFL event because it's a waste of taxpayers' money to have them, on the one hand,

-pregame and then turn around and disrespect the very flag when they want us us soldiers to participate in a flag ceremony.
+use our troops essentially as props in their kind of Hollywood shows at halftime or pregame, and then turn around and disrespect the very flag when they want us, us soldiers, to participate in a flag ceremony.

-I mean it's the hypocrisy is too much.
+I mean, it's the hypocrisy is too much.

 The fact that we're spending any taxpayer dollars for the NFL to show patriotism is ridiculous.